cmizumoto/small-projects/README.md

 33- Notes Application

 - Simple notes app, using local storage to maintain the data, add, delete, edit notes.
 This project will use a library called Marked, so it's possible to style the texts inside the notes.

+34- Countdown Animation

+- Countdown to start a game, or something to make the user ready, I ended up using words, but it is possible to put numbers as well.